 “Anhydrous Milkfat” means fatty products derived exclusively from milk and/or products obtained from milk by means of processes which result in almost total removal of water and non-fat solids.

-“Annual Allowance Budget” means the number of California Greenhouse Gas Allowances associated with one year of the Cap-and-Trade Program in subarticle 6.
+“Annual Allowance Budget” means the number of California Greenhouse Gas Allowances associated with one year of the Cap-and-Invest Program in subarticle 6.

 “ARB ID” means, for the purposes of this article, the unique identification number assigned to each facility, supplier, and electric power entity that reports GHG emissions to the ARB pursuant to MRR.